If you’re ready to have a video sales funnel that actually works for your brand, you need the right marketing videos.

 It’s time to ask the real questions.
 Who are your customers?
 You need to know what they want and what they need.
 Remember, these are the people who will end up buying your products!

 If your focus on getting to know the real needs of your customers, you’ll have a clear understanding of the types of video content that your brand can deliver.
 This will translate into being useful for your prospects, and effectively catch their attention.

 The way to do this is by creating ideal models of your customers, which are your buyer personas.
 They will help you understand your prospect’s pain points!

-By understanding that, you’ll be able to refine your video strategy to meet your prospect’s needs, which is the key for creating a video sales funnel that works.
+By understanding that, you’ll be able to create marketing videos that meet your prospect’s needs, which is the key for producing a video sales funnel that works.

-So, a video sales funnel breaks down into three stages, which are called awareness, consideration and decision.
-The goal here is to create video content that will meet your prospects expectations!
+So, a video sales funnel breaks down into three stages, which are called awareness, consideration, and decision.
+The goal here is to create full-funnel video content that will meet your prospect’s expectations!

 This means that your prospects are coming to you facing different problems.
 Depending on the stage they’re in, their issues might change slightly, and their needs will definitely change: your prospects are in need of different types of interactions with your brand.

-You must identify this, and satisfy their needs.
+You must identify this, and create marketing videos that satisfy their needs.
 If you recall, this looks a lot like the base of inbound marketing!

-Inbound marketing is all about meeting your prospects needs in the right moment.
-Making video content the center of your sales funnel, will boost your inbound marketing strategy.
+Inbound marketing is all about meeting your prospect’s needs at the right moment.
+Making video content the center of your sales funnel will boost your inbound marketing strategy.

 Why?
 Because you will be attracting organic traffic.
 Your prospects will come to you, rather than you going out there to get them (which would be outbound marketing), and this is because you’ll be attracting them by offering the content they need.